Notes on off-shell conformal integrals and correlation functions at five points: Introduction

-In this note, we take the first step toward providing integrated results for five-point correlators at two loops.
-To do so, we construct for the first time a uniform transcendental and pure integral basis \cite{Arkani-Hamed:2010pyv} via leading singularity analysis, which is motivated by the geometric background of correlators at four points \cite{He:2025rza}.
-Generally speaking, this basis can also express any conformal integrand at two-loop order of t'Hooft coupling expansion and with five off-shell external legs.
+In this paper, we present the first integrated results for five-point correlators at two loops.
+To this end, we construct a basis of uniform-transcendental pure conformal integrals~\cite{Arkani-Hamed:2010pyv} by diagonalizing leading singularities subject to conformal invariance, which is motivated by the geometric background of correlators at four points \cite{He:2025rza}.
+Generally speaking, this basis can also express any conformal integrand at two-loop order in the 't Hooft coupling expansion and with five off-shell external legs.
 Finally, thanks to conformal invariance, we can map these integrals to known four-mass families \cite{He:2022ctv} by frame fixing and compute them via canonical differential equations (CDE) and the master integrals (MI) \cite{Henn:2013pwa,Henn:2014qga}.
 As a practical example, we expand both maximal and non-maximal sectors onto our basis, and provide their integrated results at symbol level \cite{Goncharov:2010jf, Duhr:2011zq}.